Cris Beam: Transparent

 In 2007, Beam published Transparent: Love, Family, and Living the T with Transgender Teenagers.
 The non-fiction book describes four transgender teenage girls; The New York Times said, "With sensitivity and a deep connection to the girls, Beam describes their struggles with transitioning and how they reconcile them with more familiar teenage concerns like crushes and cliques."
 Beam, a journalist from New York City, began the book after moving to Los Angeles where her partner was in graduate school and Beam began volunteering at a high school for gay and trans teenagers.

 Transparent won the 2008 Transgender Lambda Literary Award and the American Library Association's Gay, Lesbian, Bisexual, and Transgender Round Table named it a Stonewall Honor Book for Nonfiction for 2008.

 I Am J

-In 2011, Beam published I Am J, a young adult novel which was named a finalist for the 2012 Lambda Literary Award for Transgender Fiction.
+In 2011, Beam published I Am J, a young adult novel which was named a finalist for two 2012 Lambda Literary Awards, in the categories of Transgender Fiction and LGBT Children’s/Young Adult.
+I Am J was one of the first YA fiction books about a trans kid of color.